 a.
 Financial Reports.
-The grantee shall complete and submit financial reports in eGrants (Financial Status Reports on menu tree) to report the status of all funds.
-The grantee must submit timely cumulative financial reports in accordance with Corporation guidelines according to the following schedule:
+The grantee shall complete and submit financial reports in eGrants to report the status of all funds.
+The grantee must submit timely cumulative financial reports in accordance with CNCS guidelines according to the following schedule:

+Due Date Reporting Period Covered

-Due DateReporting Period CoveredApril 30Start of grant through March 31October 31April 1 - September 30
+April 30 Start of grant through March 31

+October 31 April 1 - September 30